severalnines/docs/user-guide/admin_settings.rst

 Access Control
 ``````````````

 ClusterControl uses Role-Based Access Control (RBAC) to restrict access to clusters and their respective deployment, management and monitoring features.
-This ensures that only authorised user requests are allowed.
-Access to functionality is fine-grained, allowing access to be defined by organisation or user.
-ClusterControl uses a permissions framework to define how a user may interact with the management and monitoring functionality, after they have been authorised to do so.
+This ensures that only authorized user requests are allowed.
+Access to functionality is fine-grained, allowing access to be defined by organization or user.
+ClusterControl uses a permissions framework to define how a user may interact with the management and monitoring functionality, after they have been authorized to do so.

 You can create a custom role with its own set of access levels.
 Assign the role to specific user under *Organizations/Users* tab.